SAP Articles

 2. Rolling Forecasts and Re-Forecasts

-BPC supports rolling forecasts—essential in fast-moving industries.
+BPC supports rolling forecasts which is essential in fast-moving industries.
 Instead of locking in an annual plan and hoping it holds, teams can continuously update their outlook based on real-time or recent actuals.

 Let’s say sales trends suddenly shift in Q2.
 With rolling forecasts, you don’t have to wait until year-end to react.